January Birthstone – GARNET

 Appearance wise, different coloured garnets look completely distinct and may be thought to be another mineral itself.
-But the fact is, garnets are a set of closely related mineral species that form a group.
+But the fact is, garnets are a set of closely related mineral species that form a group of mineral.
 All garnets belong to the cubic crystal system but slightly differ in chemical composition depending on the species.
 There are almost forty garnet species.
-Five of them are commercially important as gems, namely pyrope, almandine, spessartine, grossuler, and andradite.
+Five of them are commercially important as gems, those are pyrope, almandine, spessartine, grossular, and andradite.
 A sixth garnet species, uvarovite, grows in tiny packed crystals too small to be cut and seldom set in jewellery but usually seen as collector’s piece due to its rarity.

 Garnets have a relatively good hardness of 6.5 to 7.5 on the Mohs scale and suitable for any jewellery settings as it does not have cleavages.
-Garnet is a singly refractive stone, thus it does not have pleochroism which makes it simpler as for cutters need not to orient the stone in a position to display a desired colour.
+Moreover, garnet is a singly refractive stone, thus it does not have pleochroism which makes it simpler for cutters as there is no need to position the stone to display a desired colour.

-While the physical properties of garnet is somewhat straightforward, the chemistry within garnet species is a, on the other hand, complicated one.
-So the basis of dividing them into two is by their native chemical that they composed of.
+While the physical properties of garnet is somewhat straightforward, the chemistry within garnet species is a complicated one.
+Garnets can be divided into two majorities and it is by their native chemical they composed of.
 First is aluminium, consisting of pyrope, almandine, and spessartine.
 Second is calcium, consisting of grossular, andradite, and uvarovite.

 Aside from species of garnet, there are a variety of species.
 The most notable varieties are rhodolite of pyrope-almandine, demantoid of andradite, hessonite and tsavorite of grossular.
 The colours of each variety and species can be caused by its own chemical composition or trace elements.
 Specifically, red in garnet is caused by iron or magnesium; purple is caused by both iron and magnesium; orange is caused by both manganese and iron; yellow is caused by iron; green is caused by vanadium or chromium.

-Left: An array of garnet varieties; Right: Uvarovite garnet
+Top: An array of garnet varieties; Bottom: Uvarovite garnet

 Usage of garnets are plentiful, be it as a piece of jewellery, a piece of collection for a collector, or even industrial tools.
 Red garnets are no stranger being a jewellery since ancient Egypt to the Middle Ages and entering the Modern Era.
 While most varieties of garnet enjoyed their long history of existence and admiration, some are getting the attention they deserved as recently as the late 1950s.